 Three studies done at the sport nutrition lab at the University of Memphis found that honey was just as good or better than glucose, or sugar, water in boosting the staying power of endurance athletes.

 Still, honey holds promise as an anti-cancer agent and a preventative for heart disease because it contains high levels of antioxidants that fight oxidative stress and inflammation, which underlie many cancers and cardiovascular disease.

-Eating a mix of healthy powerhouse foods can only help your body fight disease.
+Eating a mix of healthy powerhouse foods can only but help your body fight disease.